 In recent months, we have been featuring guest blogs from participants in the Rackham-CRLT Intercampus Mentorship Program.
-You can learn more about the program--open to any U-M graduate student or postdoc--by following this link.
+[Edit 5/13/16: The mentorship program ended in 2016, but that need not prevent graduate students and postdocs from setting up highly beneficial mentoring relationships on their own.]
 In today's post, English Language and Literature Ph.D. student Adam Mazel reflects upon the crucial lessons about teaching that he learned from observing his mentor at nearby Albion College teach Melville's Moby Dick.

 I first met Jess Roberts, Associate Professor of English at Albion College, in 2008, when she guest lectured on American women poets in a graduate seminar I was taking here at Michigan.
 I did not know then that four years later, I would contact Jess to ask her to mentor me as part of the Rackham-CRLT Intercampus Mentorship program.
 But when I saw her on the list of possible mentors, I was excited.
 I knew that there was no one I would rather work with.
 When she agreed to mentor me, I was through the roof.

 Since then, our meetings have taken a number of forms: from discussions over coffee regarding how to manage the hardships of the humanities job market, to visits to Albion to observe her teach.
 I single out these latter meetings as particularly helpful.
 I entered Michigan’s PhD program in English never having taught—or even tutored—before.
 For that reason, I have sought out any opportunity I could to practice my teaching.
 Having already experienced Jess in a Michigan classroom, I knew that I could learn a lot from observing her Albion classroom.
 I was right.